Businesses may sponsor foreign workers for permanent residence through the Subclass 186 visa (also known as the ENS visa).

 Employer Nomination Scheme (Subclass 186) (ENS) visa

-The ENS program is an employer sponsored permament resident visa for skilled foreign workers.
+The ENS program is an employer sponsored permanent resident visa for skilled foreign workers.
 Eligibility is dependent on a number of factors including the occupation, age, and salary of the candidate.
-For further information, review the FAQs here.
+You can also review our FAQs for further information.

 Target Market